ssowerby/relaxation-site/content/blog/how-to-sleep-better-when-you-worry-about-everything-and-nothing.md

 ### Deal with it

 Obviously if you can deal with your worries during the day they won’t be left over to bug you at night.
-If you can’t deal with it right now then makingarrangements to deal with it later.
+If you can’t deal with it right now then making arrangements to deal with it later.
 Even booking an appointment can put your mind to rest.

 ### What’s next?

 Your brain loves a puzzle, especially at 3 o’clock in the morning.
 If there’s a problem you’re worrying about come up with a list of possible solutions.
-Even ifyou don’t know how to fix it yourself coming up with the next step to try can help ease your mind.
+Even if you don’t know how to fix it yourself coming up with the next step to try can help ease your mind.
 For example planning to ask a certain person who knows more about it or reading a particular book.

 ### Fantastical solutions